Geraldine Grove: Life

 The first book she had published, in 1902, was titled 71 Days Camping in Morocco.
 Her book dealt with her opposition to Cunninghame Graham's book four years before on a similar subject.
+Due to her status and the foreign nature of North Africa to many citizens of Great Britain, Lady Grove was able to advertise her book in The Times, London.
 The following year she was employed at 10 guineas a month to write for the New Review.
 She was in favour of women's suffrage and objected to both vivisection and vaccination.
 On the latter issue, she was taken to court in 1905 for failing to get her son vaccinated.
 In 1907 her book The Social Fetich [sic] sold well.
 She was characterised as a "mystagogue" by G.K.Chesterton who although generally in favour of her views, derided her arguments because he said that she did not explain her views but made her readers "painfully conscious of not understanding".Her favourite method is to terrify people from doing things that are quite harmless by telling them that if they do they are the kind of people who would do other things, equally harmless.
 If you ask after somebody's mother (or whatever it is), you are the kind of person who would have a pillow-case, or would not have a pillow-case.

 In June 1905 she was summonsed to Bow Street Magistrates' Court by a London taxi driver for failing to pay the proper fare.
 The cabman had driven her from the King's Theatre in Hammersmith to her house at 51, Bedford Square - a distance which meant she should have paid five shillings.
 She paid only what she felt to be the proper fare - three shillings and 6 pence - and slammed the door in his face.
 She did not turn up to the court hearing and was ordered to pay the one shilling and six pence difference, as well as eight shillings of the cabman's costs.

 In 1908, she published The Human Woman which dealt with women's citizenship; it included her speech in Paris in 1900.
 In 1910 she published On Fads.